hcarrillo001/playwright-claude-agentic-ai-web-tester/README.md

 🧪 Playwright MCP Demo
 This simple demo shows how natural language instructions in English can be used to control a web browser.
 Using Claude (LLM) integrated with Playwright MCP, the system automates browser actions based on plain English commands.
+The code does not have any playwright webdriver code.
+This testing is completly done using plain english language (testdescription.txt).

 It leverages the LangChain Playwright tool to translate language inputs into executable browser steps. https://python.langchain.com/docs/integrations/tools/playwright/